Informational widgets

 - Risk reduction.
 The Glide ratio to the target widget helps pilots avoid situations where reaching the target becomes impossible due to insufficient glide ratio.
 This helps to reduce risks and improve flight safety.

-Positive and Negative Values
+Positive and Negative Values:

 - Positive values indicate that your destination is at a lower altitude than your current position, requiring descent.